 Huernia guttata (Masson) R. Br. ex Haw.

-Huernia guttata is a perennial, stem succulent.
-The erect stems branch at the base to form a clump up to 3 inches (7.5 cm) tall.
-The flowers emerge near the base of the stems and have 5 light yellow corolla lobes speckled with maroon dots.
-Around the corona, the inner flower parts, there is a prominent fleshy ring with a shiny surface.
+Huernia guttata is a succulent with erect stems that branch at the base to form a clump.
+It grows up to 3 inches (7.5 cm) tall.
+Flowers emerge near the stems' base and have five light yellow corolla lobes speckled with maroon dots.
+There is a prominent fleshy ring with a shiny surface around the corona, the inner flower parts.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Huernias require a potting mix with excellent drainage.
 A succulent plant mix of 50 percent pumice or perlite, 25 percent peat or organic mulch, and 25 percent sand helps prevent rotting and overwatering.
 Roots experience dieback in cool-season dormancy, so plants grow best in shallow containers that allow the soil to dry out quickly.
 Using clay pots further helps the soil from staying too wet.
 An underlayment of coarse gravel below the soil mix also improves drainage.
 In climates with damp, cool summers, a layer of gravel between the plant and the soil mix also helps prevent the stems from staying too moist.

 Outdoor plantings do well in raised beds.
 Huernias prefer bright light or partial shade.
 In nature, they grow underneath shrubs or other plants.
 Too much sun causes stems to develop protective reddish or purple pigmentation and scald the stems.
 Too little light leads to weak, thin growth with decreased flower production.
 Huernias grow best between 50 and 80 °F (10 and 27 °C).
 Protect them from freezing weather.

 Learn more at: How to Grow and Care for Huernia.